Traffic Splitting: Splitting Traffic amongst multiple landing pages using Addue

 However you could certainly have more than 2 links.
 You could have for example four links, four landing pages, and each of them a probability set to 25.
 In this case, Addue would split your traffic equally between all four pages (25% chance of each page for each click).

 There is no need for the probabilities to all be equal.
 If for any reason you wanted one page to come up more frequently than the others, you could give it a higher probability.
 For example, setting up two pages with probabilities 75 and 25 respectively will result in the first page being served three times more frequently than the second page.
 Setting up three pages with probabilities 50-40-10 will result in the first being served half the time, the second 40% of the time, and the third 10% of the time.

-Addue is basically running a weighted probability coin flip on each click that comes in, according to the SP rules you’ve set.
+Addue is basically running a weighted probability coin flip on each click that comes in, according to the SP links you’ve set.
 Over a large number of clicks, the ratio in which the landing pages are served will equal the ratio of the probabilities you enter.

 Strictly speaking you don’t need any DR default routing link in SP split routing link linksets.
 If you’ve ensured that all probabilities for all links add up to 100, Addue will never be unsure as to where to route your traffic.
 If you don’t enter probabilities totalling 100, however, you should have a DR link present.
 If for example you have a linkset with a single SP link with 50% probability and a default routing link, Addue will send half the traffic to the destination URL specified in the SP link, and the other half to the destination URL specified in the DR link.
 The probability ascribed by Addue to the default link is 100 – (the total of all the SP links present), which is 100 – 50 = 50% in this example.
 So the DR link will be invoked half the time.